Agent Connection Diagnostics

 -diagnose- Required.
 This initiates the connection diagnostics test.

--region- Technically optional, but required if your data region is not in the United States.
+-region- Required if your data region is not United States - 1.
 The

 -regionoption allows you to specify your appropriate data region as a test target for the agent.
 If you omit this option from the command, the test target defaults to

 us-east-1.
-If your data region is outside the United States, include the
+If your data region is not United States - 1, include the

 -regionoption with one of the following region codes: